mavethee/Hackintosh-OpenCore-EFI-DELL-Optiplex-3050/README.md

 This repository provides a pre-made EFI setup for the OpenCore bootloader specifically designed for the Dell Optiplex 3050.

+> [!NOTE]
+> This repository is no longer actively maintained.
+It is recommended to use it as a reference for creating your own custom EFI configuration rather than relying on it for direct installation.
+> I don't have access to this hardware anymore.

 ## Current Version - [OpenCore 1.0.5 DEBUG](https://github.com/acidanthera/OpenCorePkg/releases/tag/1.0.5)

 This repository includes a "Plug-and-Play" EFI configuration for the OpenCore bootloader, as well as all the necessary files to install and run macOS on your Dell Optiplex 3050.